NoInk02/Error_204_DevShelf/README.md

 │
 ├── package.json
 └── package-lock.json

+node modules had a lot of files withing the folder so havent uploaded them

 - `index.js`: Provides endpoints for user registration, login, book search, adding books to cart with stock management, and user profile retrieval, all backed by JSON file storage.